*Tap on teeth for advanced pricing details.

 *From £65 per tooth.
-Can go up to £400 per tooth, depending on the severity of the damage.
+It can go up to £400 per tooth, depending on the severity of the damage.
 After the examination, your dentist will give you the exact price.

 Composite fillings used for bonding, reshaping and filling teeth.